 West Cornwall · TR20

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Goldsithney, that work is shaped by the place itself — Goldsithney is a small linear village on the B3280 inland from Marazion — and home to the Trademark Designs studio, so we know its lanes, water table and planning history personally, with a building stock that leans toward traditional granite cottages and Victorian semis.
+Every Goldsithney project we take on begins with reading the local context — Goldsithney is a small linear village on the B3280 inland from Marazion — and home to the Trademark Designs studio, so we know its lanes, water table and planning history personally, with a building stock that leans toward 1960s and 1970s bungalows and Victorian semis.

 • Rural / open-countryside policy area